Siberian chipmunk: Habitat

 The Siberian chipmunk can survive in a variety of habitats and conditions.
 They are usually found in coniferous forests, stony areas within forests and mountains, habitats filled with shrub, along waterways or roads, or other small patches of agricultural land.
 In Europe, the introduced populations usually live in deciduous forests, mixed deciduous and coniferous forests, or urban areas with greenery.
-Tamias sibiricus is able to survive in various environmental conditions, anywhere from 29°N to 69°N and −65 °C to 30 °C. However, this species has a low ability of dispersal, and since they are mainly introduced into woody forests or urban areas with greenery, they have less potential to be naturally dispersed to other regions.
+Eutamias sibiricus is able to survive in various environmental conditions, anywhere from 29°N to 69°N latitude, and temperatures from −65 °C to 30 °C. However, this species has a low ability of dispersal, and since they are mainly introduced into woody forests or urban areas with greenery, they have less potential to be naturally dispersed to other regions.
 Also they have trouble overcoming man-made and naturally occurring obstacles, like roads or swamps.

 The Siberian chipmunk lives in loose colonies, where every individual has its own territory.
 The territory ranges from 700 to 4000 m2 and is larger for females than males and is also larger in autumn than spring.
 The Siberian chipmunk marks its territory with urine and oral glands inside of its cheeks.
 This method illustrates one way in which this species communicates with one another.